Insurance persistency ratio

 What is the Persistency Ratio in Insurance?

-The persistency ratio is the ratio of the number of life insurance policies that continue (remain in force) at a given duration to the number of policies issued (or in force) at the start of that duration, as per the applicable measurement method.
-The ratio indicates how many policyholders are paying the due premiums regularly and keeping their policies active with the insurer.
+The persistency ratio shows the share of active life insurance policies that get their premiums paid on time in a year.
+The ratio indicates how many policyholders are paying the due premiums regularly on the policies with the insurer.

-The number generally shows how long customers stay with the insurer.
-Thus, it is reasonable to consider it an indicator of the insurer’s overall customer satisfaction and service experience.
-In simple terms, if you look at the reasons why anyone would stop paying life insurance premiums, the picture is quite clear.
+The number generally shows how long the customers stay with the insurer.
+Thus, it won’t be wrong to consider this ratio as an indicator of the insurer’s overall customer satisfaction.
+In simple terms, if you look at the reasons why anyone would stop paying life insurance premiums, the picture gets quite clear.

-The ratio is measured for the financial year or a combination of financial years, starting from one year to five years.
-The 1st year’s persistency ratio is estimated after completion of the first policy year (i.e., at the 13th month from policy commencement/issue, in standard industry reporting).
-That’s why the one-year persistency ratio is indicated as the 13th-month ratio, and the 3-year ratio would be called the 37th-month persistency ratio, and so on.
+The ratio is measured for the financial year or a combination of financial years, starting from one year to 5 years.
+The 1st year’s persistency ratio is estimated in the 1st month of the next year and so on.
+That’s why the one-year persistency ratio is indicated as the 13th-month ratio, and the 3-year ratio would be called 37th-month persistency ratio, and so on.

 Get Life Cover Instantly